solana-foundation/developer-content/content/courses/state-compression/compressed-nfts.md

 2. The Merkle tree address
 3. The leaf index

-The indexer essentially observes transaction logs from the Noop program as they happen and stores the cNFT metadata that was hashed and stored in the Merkle tree.
+The indexer essentially observes transaction logs from the `Noop program` as they happen and stores the cNFT metadata that was hashed and stored in the Merkle tree.
 This enables them to surface that data when requested.
-This asset id is what the indexer uses to identify the particular asset.
+This asset ID is what the indexer uses to identify the particular asset.

-For simplicity, you can just use the `findLeafAssetIdPda` helper function from the bubblegum library.
+For simplicity, you can just use the `findLeafAssetIdPda` helper function from the Bubblegum library.

 ```typescript
 const [assetId, bump] = await findLeafAssetIdPda(umi, {